Cinematic World Building

 Describe a scene and generate a video clip directly.
 Write like you're describing the scene to a friend: what is happening, what it looks like, how the camera moves.
 Works best when you have a clear scene in mind.

-Start from any image and animate it into a short clip with synced audio.
+Start from any image and animate it into a short clip.
+Switch to the Grok Imagine 1.5 model and it also generates matching audio in the same pass — see the 1.5 Audio section below.
 The image can be one you generated or one you upload.
 Because you already know what the base image looks like, the output is more predictable.

 Pro Tip: The Two-Step Workflow